realA10001986/Time-Circuits-Display/README.md

 |:--:|
 | IO14 on board version 1.2 |

+If external gear is connected to TT_OUT/IO14 and you want to use this control feature, check **_Control props connected by wire_** in the Config Portal.

 In case you want to design your own props, here's the timing diagram:

 1) Option **_Signal Time Travel without 5s lead_** unchecked